Fair Vertex Problems Parameterized by Cluster Vertex Deletion: Shapes

-We established that a shape can be interpreted as an instance of a solution.
-In particular, in \cref{def:associatedGraph}, we described how to associate a graph $G$ and set $X\subseteq V(G)$ with a specific shape.
-This allows us to evaluate a formula on $G$ where $X$ is substituted for the free variable.
+We established that a shape can be interpreted as a pair $(G',X')$, which is a canonical instance corresponding to this shape.
+This allows us to evaluate a formula on $G'$, where $X'$ is substituted for the free variable.
 We can view this process as evaluating the formula on the shape directly.
 This is formalized in the following definition.